 Friends of English Avenue, Inc. (FEA) is a 501c3 non profit organization founded on justice, generosity and virtue.
+Our mission is to make the English Avenue Community a safer and better place to live through green-space development and public safety initiatives.
 We welcome your visit to the site and interest in our organization.
+Learn more about us »

 MARCH 27TH, 2014- We’d like to extend a HUGE thank to you Paul Morgan with RainHarvest Company, Inc. for the time, effort, and expense it took to install our rain water irrigation system at the Elm Street Urban Farm!
 Paul and his dedicated crew spent over two days installing the underground piping and drip lines that will allow us to adequately irrigate our crops using rain water.
 Paul, we couldn’t do it without you!
 Check out the RainHarvest Company website to find out more about what they do: http://www.rainharvestcompany.com/

 MARCH 7th, 2014- Check out this 3 minute video about the English Avenue Community and the mission of Peace Preparatory Academy to raise the educational standards and opportunities for the youth in English Avenue, Vine City, and the Westside Community.
 We are honored to have our Community Urban Farm featured in this video.
 We are even more honored to have Peace Prep’s Founder and English Avenue resident, Benajmin Wills, as a part of our Board.